pmccarthy/architecture/rfcs/0000-kuadrant-release-process.md

 A more detailed explanation of the versioning scheme can be found in the [Semantic Versioning](https://semver.org/) website.

-By releasing a new version of Kuadrant, we mean releasing a new version of every component in the suite, with their corresponding semantic versioning, and being the version of the **Kuadrant Operator** the one that defines the version of the whole suite.
+By releasing a new version of Kuadrant, we mean releasing the set of components with their corresponding semantic versioning, some of them maybe freshly released, or others still using versioning from the previous one, and being the version of the **Kuadrant Operator** the one that defines the version of the whole suite.

 The technical details of how to release each component are out of the scope of this RFC and could be found in the [Kuadrant components CI/CD](https://github.com/Kuadrant/architecture/pull/41) RFC.